 Snorkel vest vs. life jacket: Which is right for you?

-Snorkel vests are a better choice for snorkeling than life jackets because they allow you to swim freely with your head in the water and easily view the marine life below.
+Snorkel vests are generally a better choice than life jackets because they allow you to swim freely with your head in the water and easily view the marine life below.
+Below we break down why snorkel vests excel for snorkeling, explore other flotation options and offer tips on choosing the right vest.

 Snorkel vest vs. life jacket: how are they different?